Chebyshev polynomials in the complex plane and on the real line: Chebyshev polynomials in the complex plane

 It is an important observation to note that Widom factors are invariant under dilations and translations.
-Therefore, Widom factors do not depend on the size of a set but rather its topological, geometric and potential-theoretic properties. \begin{theorem} Let $\sfE\subset \C$ denote a compact non-polar set.
-If $\alpha\in \C\setminus \{0\}$ and $b\in \C$ then
+Therefore, the Widom factors do not depend on the size of the set, but rather on its topological, geometric, and potential-theoretic properties.